hectorleondev/calculator-api/README.md

 }
 ```

-#### Pagination (optional)
+#### Pagination

-page: It is the number the page and value must be numeric and greater than zero)
+page: It is the number the page and value must be numeric and greater than zero).
+Default value is 1

 page_length: It is the number of records per page and value must be numeric and greater than zero.
-If you tried to set page_length without page value, the endpoint response 400
+Default value is 10

 ```bash
 curl --location 'https://o01xgqczze.execute-api.us-east-1.amazonaws.com/dev/calculation?page=2&page_length=4' \